Star of Life

 The Star of Life is a symbol used to identify emergency medical services.
-It features a blue six-pointed star outlined by a white border.
+It features a blue six-pointed star, outlined by a white border.
 The middle contains a Rod of Asclepius – an ancient symbol of medicine.
 The Star of Life can be found on ambulances, medical personnel uniforms, and other objects associated with emergency medicine or first aid.
 Elevators marked with the symbol indicate the lift is large enough to hold a stretcher.
-Medical bracelets sometimes use the symbol to indicate one has a medical condition that emergency services should be aware of.
+Medical bracelets or tags sometimes use the symbol to indicate that the bearer has a medical condition that emergency services may need to know.

 The Star of Life is widely used around the world, but like many international symbols, it has not been adopted everywhere.
-Its use is restricted to authorized personnel in some countries.
+In some countries, its use is restricted to authorized personnel.

 History

 The Star of Life originated in the United States.
-Previously, ambulances in the country commonly displayed a safety orange-colored cross on a square background.
-This was only a slight variation from the red Greek cross (✚) used by the International Red Cross and Red Crescent Movement.

 In 1963, the American Medical Association (AMA) designed the Star of Life as a "universal" symbol for medical identification.
 The AMA did not trademark or copyright the symbol, stating it was being "freely offered" to manufacturers, and also was for use on cards carried by persons with a medical condition.

-By way of a 1964 resolution, it was adopted by the World Medical Association "as the universal emergency medical information symbol" The Star of Life was promoted by the American Red Cross and rapidly adopted worldwide.
+By way of a 1964 resolution, it was adopted by the World Medical Association "as the universal emergency medical information symbol."
+The Star of Life was promoted by the American Red Cross and rapidly adopted worldwide.

 In 1970, when the American Medical Association's Committee on Emergency Medical Services formed the National Registry of Emergency Medical Technicians (NREMT), the AMA chose the Star of Life to designate nationally certified Emergency Medical Services personnel.
 In 1973, the NREMT filed for a trademark for the Star of Life logo, under the category of a collective membership mark.
 This version featured a Star of Life enveloped by a circle.
 NREMT's trademark was granted in 1975, but "was not renewed and therefore has expired."
 NREMT subsequently registered a service mark featuring a Star of Life and the words "NATIONAL REGISTRY."
 This logo's trademark remains active.